-Founded in 1932, Southern New Hampshire University is a private, nonprofit institution with over 100,000 graduates across the country.
-SNHU is regionally accredited by the New England Commission of Higher Education (NECHE), which advocates for institutional improvement and public assurance of quality.
+Founded in 1932, Southern New Hampshire University is a private, nonprofit institution with over 160,000 graduates across the country.
+SNHU is accredited by the New England Commission of Higher Education (NECHE), a regional accreditor, which advocates for institutional improvement and public assurance of quality.

 Recently, SNHU has been nationally recognized for leading the way toward more innovative, affordable and achievable education:

-At Southern New Hampshire University, you'll have access to a powerful network of more than 200,000 students, alumni and staff that can help support you long after graduation.
+At Southern New Hampshire University, you'll have access to a powerful network of more than 300,000 students, alumni and staff that can help support you long after graduation.
 Our instructors offer relevant, real-world expertise to help you understand and navigate the field.
 Plus, with our growing, nationwide alumni network, you'll have the potential to tap into a number of internship and career opportunities.

-96.5% of students would recommend SNHU.2 Discover why SNHU may be right for you.
+93.6% of online students would recommend SNHU (according to a 2022 survey with 17,000+ respondents).
+Discover why SNHU may be right for you.

-Part of our mission to expand access to quality higher education means removing the barriers that may stand between you and your degree.
-That’s why you can apply at any time and get a decision within days of submitting all required materials.
+Expanding access to quality higher education means removing the barriers that may stand between you and your degree.
+That’s why you can apply at any time and get a decision within days of submitting all required materials:

 Acceptance decisions are made on a rolling basis throughout the year for our 6 (8-week) undergraduate terms.

-"The Bachelor of Science degree in Computer Information Systems prepares graduates to implement effective solutions in support of organizational needs," said Ann Marie Moynihan, associate dean at SNHU.
+"The Bachelor of Science in Computer Information Systems prepares graduates to implement effective solutions in support of organizational needs," said Ann Marie Moynihan, associate dean at SNHU.

 The curriculum helps accomplish this goal by exploring key tech concepts like systems thinking, scripting, database environments, application development and object-oriented analysis and design.
 You'll think about these ideas in a business context, with courses that cover client systems and support, enterprise information systems and business intelligence and reporting.